Xentrk/x3mRouting/README.md

 7. The domain names collected will appear on the screen.
 They are also stored in the file you specified in the **/opt/var/log** directory for future reference.

 #### autoscan.sh Script
 **autoscan.sh** can be used to search for terms in **dnsmasq.log** and return the top level domain names when a match is found.
-You can specify more than one search term by separating the search terms with a comma.
-The top level domain names can be specified when using the **dnsmasq** method.
+You can specify one or  more search term by separating the search terms with a comma.
+The top level domain names the script returns can be specified when using the **dnsmasq** method.

 ````
 sh autoscan.sh autoscan=disney